 Football looks different from where Ernesto Valverde is.
 “The idea was to change focus,” he says, as he always has.
 A photography exhibition opened this week at the Ernest Lluch Kulturetxea in San Sebastián.
 It consists of black and white images measuring 1m x 1.022m, on linoleum and bolted to the wall to give it an industrial, unsettling feel.

 Valverde didn't always plan to be a manager.
-Trained at the Institut d'Estudis Fotogràfics de Catalunya as a player, he was preparing for a career as a photographer, but football has a way of drawing you in, it's expressed in his pictures.
+Trained as a player at the Institut d'Estudis Fotogràfics de Catalunya, he was preparing for a career as a photographer, but football has a way of drawing you in, it's expressed in his pictures.
 Twenty uninterrupted seasons as a coach, he took Espanyol to the UEFA Cup final and Athletic Bilbao to their first trophy.